KeithPatarroyo/galapagos-project/content/about/math.md

 # Order that this section appears on the page.
 weight: 110

-title: 'Foundations of mathematics & Formal Verification and Automated Reasoning'
+title: '2.'
-subtitle: ''
+subtitle: 'Foundations of mathematics, Formal Verification and Automated Reasoning'

 ---